 - Continue to deliver high performance characteristics at disruptive price points.
-We intend to expand the market opportunity for service providers by continuing to provide products and solutions with disruptive price-performance characteristics.
-We also intend to expand the market and displace high-priced alternative solutions in enterprise markets.
-We believe that we can sustain our disruptive strategy through our unique business model, focusing on the features and functionalities most critical to customers and avoiding the fringe features, which add both cost and complexity. - Leverage our technologies and business model in adjacent markets.
-We intend to continue to leverage our technologies and business model to target other large and growing markets that we believe are ripe for disruption such as video surveillance, machine-to-machine communications, routing, switching and licensed microwave wireless backhaul markets.
-For the enterprise market, we enhanced our enterprise WLAN product line, UniFi, in fiscal 2015 and fiscal 2016 and have experienced strong adoption by a largely new customer base.
+We intend to expand the market opportunity for operator-owned WISP's by continuing to provide products and solutions with disruptive price-performance characteristics.
+We also intend to expand the market and displace high-priced alternative solutions in enterprise and consumer Wi-Fi markets.
+We believe that we can sustain our disruptive strategy through our unique business model, focusing on the features and functionalities most critical to customers and avoiding the fringe features, which add both cost and complexity.
+These features and functions include easy to set-up and use software platforms to control our hardware solutions. - Leverage our technologies and business model in adjacent markets.
+We intend to continue to leverage our technologies and business model to target other large and growing markets that we believe are ripe for disruption such as video surveillance, routing, switching, gigabit passive optical networking (GPON fiber connectivity) and licensed microwave wireless backhaul markets.
+For the enterprise market, we enhanced our enterprise WLAN product line, UniFi, and have experienced strong adoption by a largely new customer base as we move up-channel to increasingly larger, more sophisticated organizations and more broad verticals.
+These verticals include the more traditional small office home office (SOHO) customers, but a much larger portion of our growth has been driven by larger enterprise clients in the hospitality, medical, education, government, warehousing, retail and other verticals.
 We believe we are well positioned to gain traction in these new addressable markets and will continue to accelerate our innovation in these products. - Maintain and extend our technological leadership.
 We intend to continue to develop innovative solutions for our target markets.
 We believe that our continued focus on developing such technologies with customer-driven feedback from the Ubiquiti Community will allow us to deliver products and solutions with disruptive price-performance characteristics that are specifically targeted to our markets.
 In addition, we believe our continued innovation is key to the value our products and solutions provide, and is a critical component to achieving user lock-in. - Continue to grow our powerful user community.
 We believe our differentiated business model, powered by the Ubiquiti Community, provides us with a significant and sustainable competitive advantage over competitors.
 The Ubiquiti Community facilitates streamlined and efficient product development coupled with a highly efficient sales and distribution model that allows us to avoid the costs associated with expensive direct and channel organizations.
-The self-sustaining product support aspect of the Ubiquiti Community simplifies the deployment process and provides a highly effective real-time support system for customers.

-• Continue to sell to our existing customers.
+The self-sustaining product support aspect of the Ubiquiti Community simplifies the deployment process and provides a highly effective real-time support system for customers. - Continue to sell to our existing customers.
 We plan to continue to provide our customers with high performance, reliable, and cost-effective integrated products and solutions.
 In particular, we believe our use of differentiated proprietary protocols and the scalability of our products position us to grow with our customers as they build out their networks.
 Furthermore, we intend to cross-sell complementary solutions to our existing customers.
-For example, we believe customers of our airMAX solutions can benefit significantly from the incremental deployment of our EdgeMAX and airFiber products.
+For example, we believe customers of our airMAX solutions can benefit significantly from the incremental deployment of our EdgeMAX, airFiber and UFiber products.